Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like files_delete or files_remote_update.
-There is no mention of prerequisites, context, or exclusions.
+No guidance is provided on when to use this tool versus alternatives like files_delete or other remote file tools.
+The description lacks any context about prerequisites or scenarios where this tool is appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.